Brick kiln landscape

 Collaborate

-Work across the ecosystem (with government, industry, and civil society) to strengthen cooperation and achieve better outcomes for kiln workers, communities, and the climate.
+Work across the ecosystem (with government, industry, and civil society) to strengthen cooperation and achieve better outcomes for kiln owners, communities, and the climate.

 Neev Earth team in the field